“Diabetes and the Heart”

 Brought To You By The Hawaii Association of Diabetes Educators

-For More Information Contact: • Naomi Fukuda, RN, CDE email: nafukuda@Queens.Org • Anna Sliva, RN CDE email: firstname.lastname@example.org
+For More Information Contact: • Naomi Fukuda, RN, CDCES email: nafukuda@Queens.Org • Anna Sliva, RN CDCES email: firstname.lastname@example.org